nilsding/waschi/README.md

 - index.php - Your visible webpage.
 You can customize it (except the copyright part).
 - list.php - Here you can change the look of the list.
-- echowash.php - For client reasons. ( see washi.lisp )
+- echowash.php - For client reasons. ( see washi.lisp for example )
 - found - Your list of found laundry.

 ## Rights
 It's important, that your *webserver has a read/write access* on your Waschi folder.